ad-freiburg/gantry/README.md

 This will result in a binary without a set version.

 ## Building a Release
-To build a release version first make sure everyhting works, then edit the [Setup](#Setup) section of this Readme so the download link points to the future version. *Only after committing this final change tag the release*
+To build a release version first make sure everything works, then edit the [Setup](#Setup) section of this Readme so the download link points to the future version. *Only after committing this final change tag the release*